optimusflow/KB/quantower-algo/indicator-with-custom-painting-gdi.md

 ## Introduction

-In this topic, we will show you how to use a really great possibility of scripts in Quantower — a custom painting on the Chart.
+In this topic, we will show you how to use a really great possibility of scripts in OptimusFLOW — a custom painting on the Chart.
 You can draw anything you need via GDI+ — a graphical subsystem of Windows.
 In C\# all features from GDI+ are encapsulated in class Graphics.
 It is a set of functions allowing to create graphical primitives and splines using brushes and pens, Images, etc. More information you can find on the [Microsoft documentation site](https://docs.microsoft.com/ru-ru/dotnet/api/system.drawing.graphics?redirectedfrom=MSDN&view=netframework-4.7.2).

 ## Access Graphics object